 See full summary »

 Three ambitious, but naive, young women work together at a prestigious San Francisco law firm and deal with everyday problems including sexist supervisors, stern bosses, back-stabbing co-workers and cheating boyfriends.

 Chance Dennis is a criminology professor, his wife, Micki, works for the state depsrtment.
 They live in Washington, D.C.
 Every now and then they come across a murder and for some strange ...
 See full summary »

-In this detective series with a comical note, Glenn Hall runs an unconventional flashy Private Detective's agency in LA, and means business above all, never mind the rules if she can get around them.
-Although her ex, police Detective Greg McCormack, now has a dim view of her and her operations, his LAPD connection often come in handy.
-Investigator Manny Lott (not the only one) is young and charming enough to get where a regular P.I. wouldn't, but often wrestles with his sensitive conscience.
-The quite varied cases often lead to crime connections, so danger is on the lurk, and some clients are at least as shady as the suspects, partners etc. they want investigated.
+In this detective series with a comical note, Glenn Hall runs an unconventional flashy Private Detective agency in Los Angeles, and means business above all, never mind the rules, if she can get around them.
+Although her ex, police Detective Greg McCormack, now has a dim view of her and her operations, his LAPD connection often comes in handy.
+Investigator Manny Lott (not the only one) is young, and charming enough, to get where a regular P.I. wouldn't, but often wrestles with his sensitive conscience.
+The quite varied cases often lead to crime connections, so danger is on the lurk, and some clients are at least as shady as the suspects, partners, et cetera they want investigated.
 Written by

 See more »

 It's way too bad that "Snoops" was cancelled.
 I loved this show soooo incredibly much!!
 Gina Gershon was absolutely fabulous, and the scripts were campy and fun.
 Another brilliant show from David E. Kelley, but it didn't survive sadly.

 4 of 8 people found this review helpful.